jimasp/behave-vsc/CONTRIBUTING.md

 	- If you don't hit a breakpoint that you're sure you should be hitting.
 (This could also be down to sourcemaps and breakpoints being out of sync, in which case restart kill the watch task and then restart it with `Ctrl+Shift+B` - this will run `rimraf out/ dist/`).
 	- If `npm run test` fails on the command line due to a timeout.
 	- If a "Run Extension Test Suite..." test fails during debugging due to a timeout.

 ---
+## Generating the extension installer manually (.vsix file)
+If you have a customised fork and you want to distribute it to your team, you will want to create your own .vsix file:
+1. `npm install -g vsce` (installs latest version of packaging tool)
+2. `vsce package -o ../mypackagefolder/my-behave-vsc.vsix`  (this will also run the tests, if you've already run them you can just close vscode windows when they appear)

+---
 ## Before requesting a PR merge